radioxoma/heval/README.md

 ### Mac OS X

 Download *dmg* file (Apple Disk Image with 64-bit *Heval.app*) from the [releases page](https://github.com/radioxoma/heval/releases/latest/).
 Application unsigned, so warning may appear.
+You can disable it with `xattr -dr com.apple.quarantine "Heval.app"`.

 ### Linux